-Below is a chart that details the RMTS percentages by program for the last four quarters ending March 31, 2019.
+Below is a chart that details the RMTS percentages by program for the quarter ending September 30, 2019.
 As shown, this is the allocation being used for FFY 2020.
-Enhanced Medicaid match activities claimed at 75% federal share include the following: eligibility determination or redetermination, case updates or changes, case closures or terminations, follow up on conflicts with self-declaration, and performing an ex-parte Medicaid determination for those no longer eligible for MAGI Medicaid.
+Enhanced Medicaid match activities claimed at 75% federal share include the following: eligibility determination or redetermination, case updates or changes, case closures or terminations, follow up on conflicts with self-declaration, and performing an exparte Medicaid determination for those no longer eligible for MAGI Medicaid.